ezoehunt/manifest_testing/README.md

 ### Tests We've Run
 * 07/09/14 - Users were asked to create an App Manifest for a fictional app.
-To create the App Manifest, they were given [these app details][2] and a link to [the instructions on MDN][3].
+To create the App Manifest, they were given [these app details][2] and a link to [the current instructions on MDN][3].